 Kaltura Player Additions Related to Ads

-If a Kaltura partner wants to create their own type of ad targeting and prevent pre-rolls from playing on specific entries, they can utilize the flashVar vast.preSequence=0, defined in the embed code in the additional parameters and plugins.
+If a Kaltura partner wants to create their own type of ad targeting and prevent pre-rolls from playing on specific entries, they can utilize the flashVar vast.preSequence=0, defined in the embed code in the Additional Parameters and Plugins.

 Advanced functionality is enabled to provide for a better workflow of ad plugins.
 The Kaltura Player build its UI only when the plugin is completely ready, enabling for a smooth loading of player and plugin together after the plugin is ready.